MicrosoftDocs/memdocs/sccm/core/clients/deploy/device-restart-notifications.md

 ms.collection: M365-identity-device-management
 ---

-# About device restart notifications in Configuration Manager
+# Device restart notifications in Configuration Manager

 *Applies to: System Center Configuration Manager (current branch)*

 The notifications a user receives for a pending device restart can vary depending on [Computer restart client settings](/sccm/core/clients/deploy/about-client-settings#computer-restart) and which version of Configuration Manager is being used.
 This article helps admins determine what the user experience is for pending device restart notifications.

 >[!NOTE]
->This article focuses on client settings found in Configuration Manager version 1902 and version 1906.
+>- This article focuses on client settings found in Configuration Manager version 1902 and version 1906.
+> - These notifications don't apply when a deployment is marked **Available**  and not **Required**.
+Users see optional reboot notifications for **Available** deployments.
+For more information, see [Approval settings](/sccm/apps/deploy-use/deploy-applications#bkmk_approval).

 ## Deployment types for restart notifications